How to appeal a Freehold land clearing decision

 Third party appeals for clearing of native vegetation determinations only exist in certain circumstances and generally only apply to land within or adjacent to a residential zone.

-More detailed information on the Planning Act can be found at the Department of Lands, Planning and the Environment website.
+More detailed information on the Planning Act can be found at the Department of Infrastructure, Planning and Logistics.